 Step 1.
 Select ‘create an account’ then fill out and submit the short form.
 Step 2.
 Go to your email inbox (look in junk/span too), open the system-generated e-mail, and click the link provided to validate your new account.
 The validation link takes you back to the application page.
 Step 3.
 Log in using the email ID and password you’ve just created and select either the field instructor and/or agency application.

-If you have any questions or have difficulty with the application process, you may call the UMSL Field Education Office at 314-516-7665 for assistance.
+If you have any questions or have difficulty with the application process, please contact Cindy Gemignani at 314-516-7665.